-I seem to be stuck on using up my canning jars, don’t I?
+Side note: I am stuck on using my canning jars!
 I love them!
-They’re durable, functional, and pretty!
-Oh, and they’re relatively cheap!!
+They are durable, functional, and pretty!
+Oh, and they are relatively cheap!!

-I covered the canning jar with Mod Podge and placed the leaves on the tacky surface.
-They didn’t adhere well, so I tried applying more Mod Podge.
-The leaves weren’t pliable enough or flimsy enough to mold to the round jar.
-To hold the leaves in place while drying, I wrapped parchment paper around the jar secured with rubber bands.
-I left it overnight to dry.
-In the morning I got an okay result.
+Once the leaves are dry, cover the canning jar with Mod Podge and place the leaves on the tacky surface.
+They may not adhere well.
+If this happens, try applying more Mod Podge.
+The leaves may not be pliable enough or flimsy enough to mold to the round jar.
+To hold the leaves in place while drying, wrap parchment paper around the jar and secure with rubber bands.
+Next, leave it overnight to dry.

-I don’t love the “glue” look over the leaves, but it is very pretty when lit at night.
-I added a bow to give the jar some pizazz in the daytime; and as they say: It Is What It Is!
+You may have a “glue” look over the leaves.
+It is very pretty when lit at night!
+Very pretty!
+Finally, consider adding a bow to give the jar some pizazz in the daytime.
+Bling!

-If someone comes up with a better idea for attaching leaves to jars, I’d love to hear about it.
-Possibly if my jar was smooth, it would have worked better…
+If someone comes up with a better idea for attaching leaves to jars, I will love to hear about it.
+Possibly if my jar was smooth, it might have worked better…

-As an end note, I’ll say it’s kind of funny when your sister calls and tells you she’s making a new leaf craft and you say, “Me too!”
-Later that night you text to say, “My project isn’t that great,” and she responds, “mine stinks too.”
+As an end note, I will say it is kind of funny when your sister calls and tells you she is making a new leaf craft and you say, “Me too!”
+Later that night you text to say, “My project isn’t that great,” and she responds, “Mine stinks too.”
 You have to laugh at these moments and keep finding new ideas to share!